 Step 5: Use usernode for presenting multiple node profiles or user searches (optional)

-If the usernode module is installed, the nodeprofile module sets a nodefamily relation between the content type of usernodes and all nodeprofile content types so that it is possible to easily get all node profiles and display them at the usernode.
-Per default there is a link to each nodeprofile of a user on its usernode.
-You can theme the usernode to even show the full profile(s).
+With the Usernode Module installed, the Nodeprofile module sets a Nodefamily relation between the content type of usernodes and all nodeprofile content types.
+This means that it is possible to easily get all node profiles to display the Usernode on the User Profile Page.
+Usernode default provides a link to each nodeprofile of a user on its usernode.
+You can theme the usernode to show the full profile(s).

-So the usernode is in particular useful in conjunction with nodeprofiles if you need a page for each user, where you want to present the available data.
+The Usernode is useful in conjunction with Nodeprofiles.
+For example, if you need a page for each user, where you want to present the available data.
 Usernode comes with a template.php, which adapts user links to point to the usernodes instead of user/USER_ID.
-If your theme has already a template.php file, just put the functions of usernode's template.php into yours.
+If your theme already has already a template.php file, just put the functions of usernode's template.php into yours.

-Another use case of usernode is building user listings or user searches with views.
-Due to the automatically created nodefamily relation between your usernode content type and your nodeprofiles, it's even possible to include profile data into these user listings or searches.
+Another usernode example is building user listings or user searches with views.
+Due to the automatically created Nodefamily relation between your usernode content type and your Nodeprofiles, it's even possible to include profile data into these user listings or searches.
 To do this, you need to use the views fusion module.
 Have a look at Step 4, which explains how the views fusion module can be used.
 The only difference is that one of your fused views has to list the usernode content type.

 Join users with their nodes